Shuffling a deck of cards reminded me what it takes to learn

 Experience is the best teacher.
 Just do the darn thing and you’ll get better.

-I host a game night with my friends every two weeks.
-We play board games, card games, and sometimes end the night with Mario Kart.
-Occasionally, we'll play a game that calls for a traditional deck of 52 playing cards.
-The most recent example I can think of is Michigan Rummy—I'm not sure how well-known it is, and some of the rules might have been modified or made up by my friend.
-It's quite fun.
-When we play a card game like this one, typically we cycle clockwise such that everyone has the opportunity to shuffle and deal the cards for that round.
-There comes a point where you've played card games long enough where you can no longer mix the cards up poorly or let someone else shuffle for you 😆.
+When we play a card game, typically we cycle clockwise such that everyone has the opportunity to shuffle and deal the cards.
+There comes a point where you’ve played card games long enough such that you can no longer poorly mix-up the cards or let someone else shuffle for you 😆.
 My friends offered to teach me to shuffle correctly, and I took them up on the offer.
+I’ve been shuffling cards the right way ever since then (perhaps 18 months ago).

-Shuffling a deck of cards is a tricky skill to get right the first time but it's mechanically simple.
-I've been shuffling cards the "right way" ever since then (perhaps 18 months ago).
-From my first ever try to the last time I shuffled a deck, I've made immense, noticeable progress.
-Sure, I mess it up sometimes, but it's almost instinctual at this point on what I have to do with my hands.
+Shuffling a deck of cards is a tricky skill to get right the first time but it’s mechanically simple.
+From my first ever try to the last time I shuffled a deck, I’ve made immense, noticeable progress.
+Sure, I mess it up sometimes, but it’s almost instinctual at this point on what I have to do with my hands.
 You can call it instinct, muscle memory, intuition, whatever.
 The point is that this experience was a small but potent reminder of what it takes to improve.
-It's obvious, but sometimes it just takes something as seemingly trivial as improving your card shuffling skills to internalize a life lesson like this: do the thing enough times and you'll get better.
+It’s obvious, but sometimes it just takes something as seemingly trivial as improving your card shuffling skills to internalize a life lesson like this: do the thing enough times and you’ll get better.
 Duh.